Do you hate the sound of your own voice? You’re not alone! Hating the sound of your own voice is incredibly common, even for podcasters.

 If you hate the sound of your voice, there are some things you can do about it!
 First of all, practice.
 The more comfortable you get in front of the mic, the more natural your voice is going to sound.
 Your confidence will grow with each episode you do, and confidence plays a big factor in how your voice sounds.

 Do you put on a “podcast voice” instead of speaking with your natural voice?
 Do you say filler words such as “like” or “um”?
 Do you rush through what you’re saying so you’re difficult to understand?
 These are all things you have control over, and if you practice you can make improvements.

 WHAT CAN’T YOU CHANGE?

 The truth is, there are some things you can’t change.
 At the end of the day, your voice is your voice.
 Should you let that stop you from doing your podcast?
 Absolutely not!
 Think about all of the podcasters you love.
 What if one of them hated the sound of their voice, and because of that never started their podcast?
 That would be such a loss to all of their listeners!

 Remember, no one is going to be as critical of your voice as you are.
 Chances are, your listeners aren’t going to notice the flaws that you find to be so evident in your voice.
 Your listeners are going to listen to your show because they like the content that you provide, and they enjoy listening to you.

-StartAPod’s courses offer everything you need to start and grow your podcast, plus the resources to actually do it.
+StartAPod’s online video courses offer everything you need to start and grow your podcast, plus the resources to actually do it.
 If you’re ready to get started, click here!